mkorangestripe/linux/linux-notes/kubernetes.md

 kubectl describe deploy mynginx  # show info for the mynginx deployment

-# Create a deployment that creates a pod with a single instastance:
-kubectl create deployment single-container-catlb --image mkorangestripe/loadbalancer:1.3.0

 kubectl create -f mynginx.yaml  # create a deployment from file

 # Create an nginx deployment (just a pod in this case) in the development namespace:
 kubectl --namespace=development run nginx --image=nginx

+# Create a deployment that creates a pod with a single instance:
+kubectl create deployment single-container-catlb --image mkorangestripe/loadbalancer:1.3.0

+# Create a deployment running Apache and expose it as a service:
+kubectl run apache --image=k8s.gcr.io/hpa-example --requests=cpu=200m --expose --port=80

+# Create a horizontal pod autoscaler (HPA) that maintains between 1 and 10 replicas and average cpu utilization of 50% across all pods:
+kubectl autoscale deployment apache --cpu-percent=50 --min=1 --max-10

+kubectl get hpa  # show HPA's including target percentages

 # Create and attach to a pod from a busybox image:
 kubectl run -i --tty --image busybox dns-test --restart=Never /bin/sh